The best iCloud Keychain alternatives offer one thing that Apple has been reluctant to provide: cross-platform support.

 You cannot use iCloud Keychain on other platforms such as Android and Windows because it’s part of iOS and not a separate app.
 And Apple would never allow third party access to the keychain database for security reasons.

 In addition to not getting locked inside Apple’s ecosystem, third-party password management tools give you more flexibility and allow you to choose how and where you store your passwords.
+From saving your app passwords to offering an extra layer of protection of two-factor authentication, these password managers will make your life so much easier.

 If you’re looking for a robust third-party password manager that offers features comparable in quality to Apple’s product, check out our list of the top alternatives to iCloud Keychain.